Archive for May, 2009

 Useful Computer Utilities: Password Safe

 As a tech person, I use a lot of software utilities.
 Some of them are esoteric programs that do one thing and few people would care about, but others are so great and generally useful I think everybody should have them.
-Through the magic of this blog, now I can share my experiences and suggestions.
-I’ll write about the utilities I find most useful, and to start out, here’s a utility I use nearly every day that you should be using too if you value security: Password Safe.
+Through the magic of this blog, now I can share my experiences and suggestions.… Continue reading Useful Computer Utilities: Password Safe

 Movie Review: Star Trek

 Yesterday I went to see the new Star Trek.
 I thoroughly enjoyed it.
 It’s about as good a series reboot as you can hope for.
 The casting was spot-on and the story was decent.
-I thought it started off a lot stronger than it finished, and the plot did strain credulity at times, but that didn’t make a huge difference.
-Star Trek has never been hard sci-fi, it’s always been character-driven, and this story certainly was.
-Hopefully this means a rebirth of the franchise and more entertainment in the future.
+I thought it started off a lot stronger than it finished, and the plot did strain credulity at times, but that… Continue reading Movie Review: Star Trek

 The flexibility of depth of field

 One of the greatest benefits in moving from a compact digital point-and-shoot camera to a DSLR is the increase in flexibility you have over depth of field.
 Depth of field, or DOF, is a measure of how much of a scene is in focus in an image.
-Sometimes, you want as much of the scene to be in focus as possible, but there are many times when you want to direct the viewer’s attention to the subject, and leave the background as a nice, non-distracting blur.
-DSLRs give you far more ability to control DOF than a compact point-and-shoot.
+Sometimes, you want as much of the scene… Continue reading The flexibility of depth of field

 Moving!